alan-turing-institute/sqlsynthgen/docs/source/quickstart.rst

 .. code-block:: console

-   $ sqlsynthgen create-tables
+   $ datafaker create-tables
-   $ sqlsynthgen create-vocab
+   $ datafaker create-vocab
-   $ sqlsynthgen create-generators --stats-file src-stats.yaml
+   $ datafaker create-generators --stats-file src-stats.yaml
-   $ sqlsynthgen create-data --num-passes 10
+   $ datafaker create-data --num-passes 10

 The first of these uses ``orm.yaml`` to create the destination database.
 The second uses all the ``.yaml.gz`` (or ``.yaml``) files representing the vocabulary tables (this can take hours, too).
-The third uses ``config.yaml`` to create a file ``ssg.py`` file containing code to call the generators as configured.
+The third uses ``config.yaml`` to create a file ``datafaker.py`` file containing code to call the generators as configured.
 The last one actually generates the data. ``--num-passes`` controls how many rows are generated.
 At present the only ways to generate different numbers of rows for different tables is to configure ``num_rows_per_pass`` in ``config.yaml``: